Conversations:

 Seeing her energy and desire for God, a GFA leader recommended Delfine enroll in a ministry training school, where she could stoke the passion that burned in her heart.
 Some of Delfine’s uncles, despite her miraculous deliverance from the evil spirit, disapproved and attempted to prevent her from going.
 But Delfine stood fast.
 Her relatives even claimed she had been kidnapped, but Delfine’s mother told the police the truth: Her daughter left for the college with her blessing—and that was final.

-While in one of our ministry training schools, Delfine learned about GFA’s Sisters of Compassion and enrolled in the program.
+While in one of our ministry training schools, Delfine learned about GFA’s Sisters of the Cross and enrolled in the program.
 She spent six months in training, receiving instruction on how to care for leprosy patients, counsel families, educate others about hygiene, and organize other community-driven ministries.
-Upon completing her training, Delfine became the very first Sister of Compassion from her state.
-She was sent with two other Sisters of Compassion to a local slum, where they started a small ministry, bringing light and hope where darkness once held sway.
+Upon completing her training, Delfine became the very first Sister of the Cross from her state.
+She was sent with two other Sisters of the Cross to a local slum, where they started a small ministry, bringing light and hope where darkness once held sway.

 sisters of compassion